kantega/kson/readme.md

 Ola Nordmann, 28

 ```
 Can you spot the difference?
-We have changed out extraction function to return a tuple2 of string and bigdecimal and defer the construction of the string to the latest
+We have changed the extraction function to return a tuple2 of string and bigdecimal and defer the construction of the string to the latest
 possible moment in our program (often called at "the end of the universe").
-Now the compiler will tell us if the mistakenly use the wrong conversion.
+Now the compiler will tell us if we mistakenly use the wrong conversion.
 Later we will use
  the compiler even more by using converters.